The Heathland Centre - The Museum Centre in Hordaland

 There are public bus services, routes 311-313, from Bergen via Knarvik to the nearest bus stop to Lyngheisenteret known as «Lygra Snuplass».
 From here, it is an easy 10 minute walk to Lyngheisenteret.
 For timetables, www.skyss.no/en/ (note, the bus stop name remains the same in both languages).

-We have two delightful options for an overnight stay here on Lygra.
-Both Magnusgarden and Lygra Gjestegard offer comfortable accommodation and a complete getaway.
+We have a delightful options for an overnight stay here on Lygra at Magnusgarden, as well as a charming bedsit at Lygra Gjestegard.

 For groups and events: